stefaanc/terraform-provider-windows/README.md

 ### Persistent Resources

 A special class of resources are resources that cannot be created using Terraform, and cannot be destroyed using Terraform.
 In this respect they behave similar to data sources.
-However, unlike data sources but similar to other resources, one can change some of the attributes of these resources.
-Also, unlike data sources, the original attribute values will be restored when destroying the resource (even if these values were set outside of Terraform).
+However, unlike data sources but like other resources, one can change some of the properties of these resources.
 Typical examples are physical resources or resources that are related to physical resources, like a physical computer or a physical network adapter.

+Also, unlike data sources, the original attribute values will be restored when deleting the resource from the Terraform state, even if these values were set outside of Terraform.
+Therefore, in order to undo any changes that happen outside of Terraform, it is important to always use a "data source" instead of a "resource" when you don't intend to change any properties of a persistent resource.
+All of the persistent resources have a corresponding Terraform "data source" for this reason.

 For these resources: